carinalau/carinalau/README.md

 - Passionate about public speaking!
 TA'd Oral Communication (COMM 2010) at Cornell for two semesters and organized and judged an annual Cornell speech contest!

 - Always up for a challenging case study or collaborative project — love working in teams.
-As a business analyst for the <a href = "https://www.grccornell.org/">Global Research and Consulting Group</a>, it's all about tackling challenging real-world business challenges with a team!
+As a senior consultant & project manager for the <a href = "https://www.grccornell.org/">Global Research and Consulting Group</a>, it's all about tackling challenging real-world business challenges for clients with a team!

 Thanks for visiting my GitHub!
 Feel free to explore my repositories! 🚀